ethereum/consensus-specs/specs/_features/eip7547/fork-choice.md

 def is_inclusion_list_available(state: BeaconState, block: BeaconBlock) -> bool:
     """
     Returns whether one inclusion list for the corresponding block was seen in full and has been validated.
-    There is one exception if the parent consensus block did not contain an execution payload, in which case We return true early
     `retrieve_inclusion_list` is implementation and context dependent
     It returns one inclusion list that was broadcasted during the given slot by the given proposer.

     Note: the p2p network does not guarantee sidecar retrieval outside of `MIN_SLOTS_FOR_INCLUSION_LISTS_REQUESTS`
     """
-    # Ignore the list if the parent consensus block did not contain a payload
-    if not is_parent_block_full(state):
-        return True

-    # verify the inclusion list
+    # Verify the inclusion list
     inclusion_list = retrieve_inclusion_list(block.slot, block.proposer_index)
     return verify_inclusion_list(state, block, inclusion_list, EXECUTION_ENGINE)
 ```